 Filters should go on finger tight.
 Doing them too tight risks damaging the fine threads on the lens or filter or both, which are usually made of relatively soft brass, aluminum, or plastic.

-If you have a filter that stubbornly won’t come off, try a rubber band or a filter wrench.
+If you have a filter that stubbornly won’t come off, try a rubber band, (clean) kitchen gloves, or a filter wrench.

 Lens Filter Size Charts